If you're at a loss for what to make of the official US rhetoric on our momentum toward victory in Iraq

 , one of the best docs on the war in Iraq from the point of view of US soldiers two years ago, and they returned to this month's Toronto International Film Festival

 with their new doc, The Prisoner, or: How I Planned to Kill Tony Blair

 , the war seen from the point of view of an Iraqi captured by the same American troops.

-The Prisoner is a sequel of sorts to Gunner Palace, the 2004 film that raced to keep up with a single National Guard unit searching around Baghdad for suspected insurgents and bombing materials.
+, the 2004 film that raced to keep up with a single National Guard unit searching around Baghdad for suspected insurgents and bombing materials.
 For once, embedding worked.
 The soldiers seemed to have trusted the filmmakers and we got an honesty from young grunts that wasn't straight-jacketed into the recitation of policy talking-points.
 If you thought there wasn't humor in a war that forced these kids to confront life and death much of the time, you are mistaken.
-There's an extremely funny side to Gunner Palace.
+There's an extremely funny side to Gunner Palace

 Michael Tucker doesn't see the man until two years later, when he learns that Yunis Khatayer Abbas was indeed a journalist, cameraman and photographer, professional distinctions which didn't keep him from being confined for nine months.
 A long stay at Abu Ghraib was included in the package.
 Yunis was also lodged, courtesy of the American taxpayer, in a tent-prison, which put thousands of detainees and their American jailers in the path of insurgent mortar attacks.